All Episodes

 That being said, the QAnon people, despite the fact that I think they're wrong about everything, are fundamentally right in the foundational philosophy of the movement, which is the political elite are running the show and you can't trust a goddamn thing that they say.

-Um, But it undermines this sort of American, I don't know, culture that's associated with them when people say, well, this is like that's just some silly shit that this guy's saying.
+But it undermines this sort of American, I don't know, culture that's associated with them when people say, well, this is like, this is some silly shit that this guy's saying.

-It must be stupid too if he believes that this shit's true.
+So obviously like him believing that the government is not trustworthy, it must be stupid too, if he believes that this shit's true.

-No one reads it, but they they made an article the other day saying, uh call me racist.
+No one reads it, but they, they made an article the other day saying, call me racist.

 They're trying to call me racist.